bsdjhb/kdbg/README.md

 g_media.d | Trace source of ZFS `SPA_PROBE` requests.
 ipmi_req.d | Trace ioctl requests to `/dev/ipmi0`
-rendezvous.d | Generate stats of SMP rendezvous. set_regs_diff.py | Output the registers actually changed by each `PT_SETREGS` `ptrace(2)` operation
-syscalls.d | Simple system call histogram.
-vfsfilt.d | Trace `EVFILT_VNODE` event activations
+rendezvous.d | Generate stats of SMP rendezvous. schedgraph.d | Generate KTR_SCHED-like output for use with schedgraph.
+Use the `make_ktr` script to convert the output of this script into what schedgraph expects.
+I got the original version from rstone@FreeBSD.org. set_regs_diff.py | Output the registers actually changed by each `PT_SETREGS` `ptrace(2)` operation syscalls.d | Simple system call histogram. vfsfilt.d | Trace `EVFILT_VNODE` event activations